 Termination Employment Agreements

-An employment agreement entered into for an indefinite period of time may be terminated by the employer as well as by the employer at any time without justification.
+An employment agreement entered into for an indefinite period of time may be terminated by the employer or by the employee at any time without justification.
 However, the individual termination dates and termination periods have to be observed.

 Unless otherwise agreed upon in the individual employment contract, the following termination periods apply once the trial period has been completed:

 There is always the possibility to terminate the employment relationship for good cause (eg, fraud), in which case the termination dates do not have to be observed.
 Good cause is given if the terminating party can no longer reasonably be expected to uphold the employment relationship.

 At all times it is possible to terminate the employment relationship through mutual agreement, in which case a dissolution with immediate effect is possible.

 Collective redundancies (mass dismissals) are defined by law as terminations of at least 20 employment relationships within 90 days by the employer for operational reasons (Section 1173a Article 59a et seq of the ABGB).

 In the event of a planned mass dismissal, the employer must consult the employee representatives in the company, or the employees if there are no such representatives, and inform the Office of Economic Affairs (Amt für Volkswirtschaft or AVW) in writing.
 The consultation must be initiated as soon as the mass dismissal is planned – ie, before the final decision is made and before the notification to the AVW and the issuing of notices of termination.

 The employee representatives must be given all relevant information in good time; the following information in particular must be provided in writing: